 Pruning, thinning and other winter activities in the orchard and vineyard can pose a serious risk to a worker’s eyes.
-It is essential that proper eye protection be used to ensure that a multitude of issues don’t arise.
-The eyes are exposed to airborne dust and debris, which can lead to itching, irritation and a potential corneal abrasion.
+It is essential that proper eye protection is used to ensure that a multitude of issues doesn’t arise.
+The eyes are exposed to airborne dust and debris, which can lead to itching, irritation, and potential corneal abrasion.
 Exposure to hazardous chemicals and impalement from flying particles can cause serious injuries that, if not treated properly, can lead to permanent damage.
 As such, it is essential that eye protection is not only available but that the right tool for the job is used.

 It is easy to overlook the importance of ladder and hand tool safety, along with selecting the right kind of eye protection for the job.
-In reality, though, injuries on our farms are far more commonplace from failing to give these simple but important elements our time and attention.
-For more information about worker safety, human resources, labor relations, pesticide safety or food safety issues, please visit www.agsafe.org, call (209) 526-4400 or email firstname.lastname@example.org.
+In reality, though, injuries on our farms are far more commonplace from failing to give these simple but important elements of our time and attention.
+For more information about worker safety, human resources, labor relations, pesticide safety, or food safety issues, please visit www.agsafe.org, call (209) 526-4400, or email firstname.lastname@example.org.

 Featured image used with permission courtesy of Randy Caparoso Photography.

 Have something interesting to say?
 Consider writing a guest blog article!

 To subscribe to the Coffee Shop Blog, send an email to email@example.com with the subject “blog subscribe.”